 AJ's Fan of the Month Pick

 This is Denise Hubbard's coloring page from our Mythical & Fantasy coloring book.
 What I love most about this is the coloring technique throughout the entire page, but mainly in the clouds.
 Those really stand out to me!
-AJ says he chose this picture because it was so unique and he really love the color scheme and shadowing.
+AJ says he chose this picture because it was so unique and he really loves the color scheme and shadowing.
 Way to go, Denise!

 Audrey's Fan of the Month Pick